Magical place!

 Tertre Roteboeuf 2010 100p

 Tasted six times - last time in October 2017.
 Consistent notes.
-This wine is no less than phenomenal now after bottling.
+This wine is no less than phenomenal after bottling.
 It's the fifth time I've tasted it, and aging in oak has kicked this wine even higher in quality.
-What an intensity, opulence, richness, length, depth, velvety fruit and tannin, and silkiness.
+What intensity, opulence, richness, length, depth, velvety fruit and tannin, and silkiness it has.
 Wow!!

 Tertre Roteboeuf 2009 96p

-Tasted six times - last time in April 2022.
+I tasted it six times, the last time in April 2022.
 Consistent notes.
-This wine displayed fabulous aromas of wild cherries and cocoa powder, seamless texture, stunning balance, great complexity, and sophisticated touch.
-A long, long finish underlined the beauty of this wine.
+This wine displayed fabulous aromas of wild cherries and cocoa powder, seamless texture, stunning balance, great complexity, and a sophisticated touch.
+A long, long finish underlined its beauty.
 This was in 2012.
 Almost ten years later, this wine is still performing excellently!

 Tertre Roteboeuf 2008 94+p